yaraburvin/mark-nodejs-proj--digipet-backend/README.md

 6. Experiment with changing things
 7. Produce a narrative document

+## Making sense of the structure

+### `/digipet` vs `server.ts`

+The `/digipet` folder is for all functions that read or update digipet data.

+The job of `server.ts` is to set up our server endpoints and dictate server responses (and sometimes calling a function from `/digipet` to make side-effects happen).

+### Model vs Controller

+Some software architectural patterns distinguish between 'Model' and 'Controller' (a famous pattern is MVC: Model-View-Controller).

+We're not formally using MVC (e.g. it's traditionally object-oriented, which this example is not).
+However, we're repurposing its vocabulary to make an approximate distinction between things in our digipet code:

+- _Model_: the code that creates the _levers_ which can be pulled to read/update digipet data
+- _Controller_: the functions that pull the digipet model's levers in order to effect changes

 ## Making sense of the tests

 There are [lots of different types of testing](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing).